 The entire L&A Pension team possesses unparalleled knowledge of the complex public pension industries.
 We are the premier go-to resource for public pension administration in the state of Illinois.
 Our firm’s growth is directly tied to the satisfaction of our clients.
 Our clients return year after year because of our specialty expertise and the exceptional service we provide.

-We have established ourselves as the authority in Illinois for Article 3 and Article 4 pension benefits, giving our clients the peace of mind that their members receive the attention and respect they deserve.
+Our expert Pension Benefits Team has helped establish L&A’s role as the recognized authority in Article 3 and Article 4 pension benefits administration, giving our clients the peace of mind that their members receive the attention and respect they deserve.

-Pension Services Administrators (PSA) help reduce our clients’ administrative work needs.
-L&A provides Pension Funds with qualified, experienced professional support staff that perform all administrative duties in a timely and efficient manner that is in compliance with the Illinois Statutes and Administrative Code.
+Our PSAs provide qualified, experienced professional support to perform all administrative duties timely and efficiently, and in compliance with the Illinois Statutes and Administrative Code.

 In 2008, the Internal Revenue Service (IRS) raised concerns about whether Illinois Article 3 and Article 4 pension funds were in compliance with federal tax law, and strongly encouraged the funds to obtain Qualified Plan Determination Letters.
 It is recognition as a Qualified Plan that allows pension funds to maintain certain tax benefits such as: